CHOP BAR | The Love Feast

 A chop Bar, in West African parlance, is a roadside bar/ restaurant that also serves as a gathering place for the community.

-Spread over four days (28 - 31 December 2019) and set within a fictional Ancestor shrine, the Dinner Series will provide a unique forum for the global African Diaspora to reflect on the legacy of Africa’s global spiritual and cultural imprint over the last 400 years, whilst activating our minds in considering the task ahead of building the Africa and the World of tomorrow.
+Spread over four days (28 - 31 December 2019) and set within a fictional Ancestor shrine, the Dinner Series provided a unique forum for the global African Diaspora to reflect on the legacy of Africa’s global spiritual and cultural imprint over the last 400 years, whilst activating minds in considering the task ahead of building the Africa and the World of tomorrow.